Gobardhan Ash

-Gobardhan Ash (5 August 1907 – 22 December 1996) was an Indian artist and an early modernist as per the art critic Sovom Som.
+Gobardhan Ash (5 August 1907 – 22 December 1996) was an Indian artist from Begampur, Hooghly and an early modernist as per the art critic Sovom Som.
 Ebrahim Alkazi states that "Gobardhan wielded considerable influence as an artist in the 1940s".
 He co-founded the Art Rebel Center in 1933 and was a member of the Calcutta Group.
 He was mentored by and close to the artist Atul Bose.
 Gobardhan was employed as the Chief Artist at the Indian Institute of Arts and Industry in Kolkata in 1946 for a period of two years and subsequently employed from 1953 as a Senior Teacher at the Indian Art School of Kolkata.
 Ranjit Hoskote specifically identifies Gobardhan's 1948 - 1951 period wherein Gobardhan "focusses on creating a style similar to various idioms within pattachitra into a consciousness that is clearly aware of cinema and animation".

 Education

+Ash was born in Begampur in the Hooghly district into an impoverished family and, following his stint in Calcutta in 1926-30, joined the government school of arts and crafts in Madras in 1932 under Debiprasad Roy Choudhury.
 Gobardhan Ash had initially joined the Government College of Art, Kolkata as a student in 1926.
 He lost his scholarship at the school due to his involvement with the civil disobedience movement in 1930's.
 Differences with the teaching methods and an open skirmish with the then principal Mukul Dey ultimately led to the formation of a group called the Young Artist's Student Union in 1931 and the Art Rebel Center.
 He subsequently studied under Devi Prasad Roy Chowdhury at the Government Art School in Madras.